Pigouvian Tolls and Welfare Optimality with Parallel Servers and Heterogeneous Customers: Model and Results

-We consider a system with $M$ classes of customers and $N$ queues.
-Class $m$ customers arrive according to a Poisson process of rate $\lambda_m,$ independent of other classes.
-The allocation of arriving customers to queues has to be made with no knowledge of current or past queue occupancies, or past arrival times or routing decisions.
-(It goes without saying that the future is also unknown.)
-Such an assumption may be less realistic for centralized allocation than when customers have to make individual decisions.
+Consider a system with $N$ parallel channels for service, which we refer to as servers or queues.
+Customers arrive into the system according to a marked Poisson process with intensity $\eta \times F$; here, $\eta$ denotes the arrival rate, and $F$ the distribution of the arriving customer's class or delay-sensitivity.
+The only assumption we make about the distribution $F$ is that its support is bounded away from zero and infinity, i.e., that there are constants $\beta_{\min}>0$ and $\beta_{\max}<\infty$ such that $F(x)=0$ for all $x<\beta_{\min}$, and $F(\beta_{\max})=1$.
+Arriving customers must either select or be allocated to one of the queues upon arrival.
+We assume that the allocation has to be made with no knowledge of current or past queue occupancies, or past arrival times or routing decisions.
+Such an assumption may be less realistic for centralized allocation than when customers make individual decisions.
 Nevertheless, imposing this assumption uniformly permits clearer comparison of the two settings.
-Under this assumption, it is natural to restrict attention to Markovian routing policies, i.e., to policies which route customers of class $i$ to queue $j$ with some fixed probability $p_{ij}.$ This is also the class of policies considered in~\cite{Borst95,Sethuraman99}.
-Under Markovian routing, the aggregate arrival process into queue $j$ is a Poisson process of rate $\gamma_j$ where
+The structure of Wardrop equilibria can be very different if queue occupancies are known, and requires a separate analysis, which is a topic for future research.
+In general, providing additional information can make the Wardrop equilibrium worse for all agents~\cite{Acemoglu18}!

+Under the assumption that queue occupancies are unknown, it is natural to restrict attention to Markovian policies, which route customers to queues according to some fixed probability vector that may depend on the customer's class, but not on history.
+(If queue occupancies are known, policies are Markovian with respect to a larger state space which includes that information.)
+We assume that customers of all classes have the same job size distributions, and that, once they join a queue, they are treated identically within it.
+Consequently, we assume that the congestion cost associated with a queue depends only on the aggregate arrival rate into that queue (and its service capacity and policies), but not on the composition of those arrivals.
+We make this precise below.